klay-music/klay-beam/README.md

 The process for running a job:
 1. Activate the `klay-beam` conda environment
-1. Optionally update the `klay_beam` package with new functions or transforms
 1. Edit `bin/run.py` to define an execution graph.
 1. Run `bin/run.py` (see example below for arguments).